apache/cassandra/doc/source/cql/types.rst

     UPDATE posts SET tags = {'cassandra'} WHERE id = 1;

-Note we're replacing the whole value, not just removing the unwanted item.
+Note the whole value is being replaced, not just the unwanted item.
 The same is true for appending elements in a collection.

 .. _custom-types: